Kevin Gausman: Toronto Blue Jays (2022–2026)

+Chicago Cubs (2026–present)

+On August 2, 2026, the Blue Jays traded Gausman to the Chicago Cubs in exchange for Brett Bateman and Ty Southisene.
+On August 7, Gausman made his first start with the Cubs, he went seven innings, allowing only two runs, and had four strikeouts in a win over the Kansas City Royals.

 Pitching style

 Gausman currently throws three pitches regularly, according to Statcast: a four-seam fastball that averages at 94.6 mph, a splitter at 84–86 mph, and a slider at 80–84 mph.
 He has occasionally thrown a sinker and changeup.

-In 2020, Gausman increased the average velocity and spin rate (as compared to 2019) on his four-seam fastball by simply bending his right leg, while tucking the front foot at the level of the back leg's knee.
+In 2020, Gausman increased the average velocity and spin rate (as compared to 2019) on his four-seam fastball by bending his right leg, while tucking the front foot at the level of the back leg's knee.

 Personal life

-In December 2016, Gausman married Taylor North, and they have two daughters.
+Gausman married his wife in December 2016.
+They have two daughters.

 Gausman grew up a Colorado Rockies fan.
-He is the son of former college football official Clair Gausman.
+His father has worked as a high school and college football referee and replay official, and his mother is a nurse.